 Simbang Gabi: A Brief Explanation of the Filipino Christmas Tradition

 Simbang Gabi is a Filipino Christmas tradition.
-It is a series of nine dawn masses.
-The mass starts as early as 4:00 a.m.
-It begins on December 16 and ends on the midnight of the 24th of December, which is the midnight mass.
+It is a series of nine dawn masses on the days leading up to Christmas.
+It begins on December 16 and ends at midnight on the 24th of December, when a midnight mass is held.

 This tradition was introduced by the Spanish friars to allow the farmers to hear mass before going to the fields early in the morning.
-Simbang Gabi is also known by its popular Spanish name as the Misa de Gallo, or "Mass of the Rooster.''
+The masses can start as early as 4 in the morning.
+Simbang Gabi is also known by its popular Spanish name, Misa de Gallo, or "Mass of the Rooster.''

-The Nativity Scene or Belen is displayed in preparation for the celebration of the birth of Jesus Christ.
+The nativity scene, or Belen, is displayed in preparation for the celebration of the birth of Jesus Christ.
 It shows baby Jesus in a manger with Mother Mary and Saint Joseph.
 There are shepherds and farm animals.
-A complete scenario of the Belen includes the three wise men carrying their gifts to Infant Jesus and the star of Bethlehem that guided them in their journey.
+A complete scenario of the Belen includes the three wise men carrying their gifts to the infant Jesus and the star of Bethlehem that guided them in their journey.

-Shortly after the mass, traditional delicacies awaits the church goers, there are food stalls right outside the church, popular favourites are bibingka, puto (rice cakes), puto bungbong, suman sa pasko, suman sa ibos, and usually served with tea or coffee.
-Hot pandesal (breakfast rolls) are also very popular.
+Shortly after the mass, traditional delicacies await the churchgoers.
+There are food stalls right outside the church with many popular food items.
+These are usually served with tea or coffee as well.

-Simbang Gabi is not just a tradition that is celebrated because we need to do so.
-But it is also the spiritual preparation for Christmas, in commemorating the birth of Jesus Christ.
-The celebration is also seen as a way of requesting blessings from the Lord, as most people believe that if one completes the whole series of nine dawn masses, wishes will be granted.
+Simbang Gabi is not just a tradition that is celebrated because we need to do so; it is also the spiritual preparation for Christmas and commemorates the birth of Jesus Christ.
+The celebration is also seen as a way of requesting blessings from the Lord, as most people believe that if one completes the whole series of nine dawn masses, their wishes will be granted.